Florentine Rost van Tonningen: Marriage

 Marriage of Meinoud and Florentine Rost van Tonningen on 21 December 1940.

 On 21 December 1940, the day of the Winter Solstice, Heubel married Meinoud Rost van Tonningen.

 Upon request, Heinrich Himmler, the German SS-Reichsführer, had approved their genealogy, following which their wedding became the first SS marriage.
 The Rost van Tonningen family had three sons with the names Grimbert (1941), Ebbe (1943), and Herre (1945).
 Her children openly distanced themselves from their mother's political views in the 1980s.

 The youngest son was born on 28 April 1945 in Terschelling on the day her brother Wim Heubel fell in battle fighting with SS forces near Elst.
 She soon fled via Cuxhaven to Goslar in Germany, where her parents, who owned local property, were also staying.
 Her husband Meinoud was captured and imprisoned on 8 May by Canadian troops.

 Immediately after the war, Meinoud Rost van Tonningen died in the Scheveningen prison while awaiting trial.
 He allegedly jumped over the balustrade of a staircase.
 Rost van Tonningen-Heubel always contended that her husband had been murdered and that this was supported by testimony from fellow prisoners.
 The motive would have been that her husband, as President of De Nederlandsche Bank, knew too much about illegal money transactions by prominent people.
 The former RIOD (National Institute of War Documentation) employee, A. J. van der Leeuw, supported her version during the television show Het zwarte schaap (The Black Sheep) and suggested that her husband may have been driven to commit suicide in prison.

 In her book, In Search Of My Wedding Ring, Rost van Tonningen-Heubel accused Prince Bernhard of bearing the main responsibility for her husband's death, as he had been head of the Domestic Forces, claiming that her private archive contained evidence of this.
-Her enormous archive is only accessible through her private secretary and archivist, F. J. A. M. van der Helm, who assisted her from 1980 by storing and managing the archive.
+Her enormous archive has been donated to the NIOD by her private secretary and archivist, F. J. A. M. van der Helm, who assisted her from 1980 by storing and managing the archive.